xilution/xilution-graphql-backend-example/README.md

 ## Set Up

-1. Get an Access Token with your Xilution Account Credentials
+1. Create an environment variables file.

     1. Run `touch .env` to create a new environment variables file.
     1. Run `echo "XILUTION_ENVIRONMENT={environment}" >> .env` to add your environment preference to the environment an variables file (.env).
         * {environment} is a Xilution environment.
 One of 'test' or 'prod'.

+1. Get an Access Token with your Xilution Account Credentials

     1. Run `yarn xln:authentication:token-from-user-credentials`.
         * Note: You will be prompted for your Xilution account username and password.
         * Note: The access token saved to the environment variables file will expire in one hour.